 Countries with a deficit in their budget oftentimes make up the lost revenue with other taxes or reduced services.
 This means that after Coronavirus we can expect governments to implement higher taxes, not only potentially on corporate and personal income taxes but also on sales taxes.

 Sales tax is something that you won’t be able to escape unless you live in a country that doesn’t impose any sales tax and there aren’t many of those around the world.
-Sales tax, is the tax imposed upon the sale of goods and services.
+Sales tax is the tax imposed upon the sale of goods and services.

 There are several countries around the world that don’t apply any Sales tax at all which are usually classified as the typical ‘tax heavens and include Hong Kong, UAE, Bermuda, Cayman Islands etc.

 While you might not be able to move right now to those places it might be worth it to keep it in mind for the future.
-It is important to understand that there are many form of taxes that will impact your life and it is not limited to only company and personal income taxes.
+It is important to understand that there are many forms of taxes that will impact your life and it is not limited to only company and personal income taxes.

 Do you want professional help with your own International Tax Strategy and Corporate Structure?